Performile1/Performile-Version-1/DASHBOARD_FIX_PLAN.md

 - `database/verify-merchant-data.sql` - Detailed debugging

 **Backend Routes:**
-- `backend/src/routes/merchant-dashboard.ts` - ✅ Created
-- `backend/src/routes/courier-dashboard.ts` - ⏳ To create
-- `backend/src/routes/consumer-dashboard.ts` - ⏳ To create
+- `backend/src/routes/trustscore.ts` - ⏳ Add role filtering
+- `backend/src/routes/merchant-dashboard.ts` - ❌ Delete (no longer needed)

 **Frontend:**
-- `frontend/src/pages/Dashboard.tsx` - Needs updates for courier/consumer
+- `frontend/src/pages/Dashboard.tsx` - ⏳ Simplify endpoint + remove hardcoded values

 ---

-## 💡 Quick Wins for Tomorrow
+## 💡 Quick Wins for Tomorrow (REVISED)

-1. **Run SQL script** (10 min) - Fixes merchant dashboard immediately
+1. **Run SQL script** (10 min) - Creates tables and seeds data
-2. **Check Vercel logs** (5 min) - See actual errors
-3. **Create courier API** (45 min) - Removes hardcoded data
+2. **Add role filtering to trustscore.ts** (1 hour) - One endpoint for all roles
-4. **Update frontend** (30 min) - Shows real data everywhere
+3. **Simplify frontend** (30 min) - Remove hardcoded values, use unified endpoint
+4. **Deploy and test** (20 min) - Verify all 4 roles work

-**Total Time: ~90 minutes for major improvements!**
+**Total Time: ~2 hours for COMPLETE solution!**

+**Benefits of Unified Approach:**
+- ✅ Less code to write and maintain
+- ✅ Consistent data structure across all roles
+- ✅ Subscription limits enforced in one place
+- ✅ Easier to add new roles in future
+- ✅ Same admin dashboard logic, just filtered

 ---

 ## 📝 Notes

-- All SQL scripts are ready to run
+- ✅ All SQL scripts are ready to run
-- Backend structure is in place
-- Frontend just needs data source changes
+- ✅ Unified approach is simpler and more maintainable
+- ✅ Same data structure for all roles (just filtered)
-- No breaking changes required
+- ✅ No breaking changes required
-- Can deploy incrementally (merchant → courier → consumer)
+- ✅ Can deploy all at once (2 hours total!)
+- ✅ Subscription limits can be added to same endpoint
+- ✅ Reuses existing admin dashboard infrastructure

+---

+## 🎉 Summary

+**Old Plan:** 3-4 hours, 3 new endpoints, lots of duplicate code
+**New Plan:** 2 hours, 1 unified endpoint, DRY principle ✅

+**Key Insight:** Admin dashboard already has all the data and logic we need.
+We just need to add WHERE clauses based on user role!

 ---